alextcedwards/web-sprint-challenge-single-page-applications/README.md

 - [ ] Validation for name - name must be at least 2 characters
 - [ ] A dropdown for pizza size
 - [ ] A checklist for toppings - at least 4 (hint: name each separately!)
-- [ ] Text input for special instructions
+- [ ] Text input foasdfasdfr special instructions
 - [ ] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

 #### Testing MVP